Swiss Train Deployments and Custom Software

 Benefits to Contributors (i.e., the Geeks Writing the Code)

-The benefit to contributors is that they can predict when their feature will be released and what the process is.
+The benefit to contributors is that they can predict when and how features will be released.
 This also provides a fixed, known window for bug fixes, etc. The ability to know when a feature will be shipped helps with ownership for both closed and open-source development.

 Benefits to Add-On Authors & Developers (i.e., the Users)